AurelienJt/Pro-Sim/README.md

 ### Pro-Sim, 2023
 ## Owned and made by Andrei P. and Aurélien J.

-Made for the 2023, 1 week informatics project required for a school project.
+Made for the 2023, 1 week informatics project required for school.

 Uses pygame library & logic.